Disorganized Cops Handcuffed Innocent Black Teens at Gunpoint Multiple Times In Bizarre 2019 Incident, New Body Camera Video Shows

 In the video, he can even be heard telling officers, “Stop!
 Please, my little brother is in there.”

-Lazerick heard what was happening from inside the apartment and immediately called his mother.
+Lazerick heard what was happening from inside the apartment and immediately called his mother, Quarnita.

+“Honestly, I was scared because anything can happen at that moment,” Lazerick told CBS 2.

 But inside the home, the video shows, an officer points a gun at Lazerick too.
 While he’s on the phone with his mom, police then handcuff him.